anthonylangsworth/Colonisation/README.md

 # Overview

-Produce a list of potential systems for the upcoming colonisation feature for the minor faction *EDA Kunti League* in the game **Elite Dangerous**.
+Produce a list of potential colonisation systems for your minor faction in the game **Elite Dangerous**.

 This consists of three command line programs (to be run in order):
 1. `Colonisation.StarSystems`: This produces a list of potential colonisation systems near systems controlled by the specified minor faction.
 The output is CSV for easy import into Excel or a similar spreadsheet.